tamara233/ecommerce-dashboard/README.md

 How to Run the Project:
 ### - Remotely:
-Please follow the URL for live deployment in Vercel:
+Please follow the URL for live deployment in Vercel: ecommerce-dashboard-three-rho.vercel.app Please use 'admin' for username and password

 ### -Locally:
 1. Clone the repository: git clone https://github.com/tamara233/ecommerce-dashboard.git